conrad-blucher-institute/partitionshap-multiband-demo/README.md

 Exploring PartitionShap on raster datasets or arbitrary number of bands/channels

 These notebooks use our [SHAP fork](https://github.com/conrad-blucher-institute/shap) with modifications to make it easier to use and visualize multi-channel explanations.
+The EuroSAT notebooks use [TorchSat](https://github.com/sshuair/torchsat), a library for working with PyTorch models whose inputs are rasters with arbitraty number of channels.

 ### Notebooks: